 In some babies, a period of restlessness in the evening may be all that you notice.
-In some babies with severe colic,
+In some

 Crying during feeds

 Some babies cry a lot and seem unsettled around the time of a feed.
 If you are breastfeeding, you may find that improving your baby's attachment helps them to settle.
 You can go to a breastfeeding centre or drop-in and ask for help, or talk to your peer supporter or health visitor.